 - Mitigation: Disaster mitigation work involves directly preventing future emergencies and/or minimizing their negative effects.
 It requires hazard risk analysis and the application of strategies to reduce the likelihood that hazards will become disasters, such as flood-proofing homes or buying insurance.

-- Disaster recovery: Disaster recovery happens after damages have been assessed, and involves actions to return the affected community to its pre-disaster state or better – and ideally to make it less vulnerable to future risk.
+- Disaster recovery: Disaster recovery happens after damages have been assessed and involves actions to return the affected community to its pre-disaster state or better – and ideally, to make it less vulnerable to future risk.
 Risk identification includes understanding the nature of hazards as well as understanding the nature of vulnerabilities.
-Subsequent efforts may range from physical upgrades to education, training, and public awareness campaigns.
+Subsequent efforts may range from physical upgrades to education, training and public awareness campaigns.

 - Donors can achieve impact with disaster relief throughout the disaster life cycle.
 Historically, the donor community has measured impact almost exclusively by meeting immediate needs in the wake of a disaster.
-The benefits of disaster mitigation, preparedness, and disaster recovery are less obvious but no less important.
+The benefits of disaster mitigation, preparedness and disaster recovery are less obvious but no less important.

-- Vulnerable populations such as the elderly, the poor, and the chronically ill are often the hardest hit in disasters; preparedness efforts that focus on them can be especially effective.
-Communities should inventory their own resources, capabilities, and challenges, so that a record of needs—and who might be able to help meet them—already exists when a disaster hits.
+- Vulnerable populations such as the elderly, the poor and the chronically ill are often the hardest hit in disasters; preparedness efforts that focus on them can be especially effective.
+Communities should inventory their own resources, capabilities and challenges so that a record of needs—and who might be able to help meet them—already exists when a disaster hits.

-How You Can Help
+How to Help

 Private dollars can help with disaster relief throughout the disaster life cycle.
 Suggestions for donors include: